-This year Saturday 25 April 2015 marks the 100th Anniversary of landing of Anzac troops at Gallipoli.
-On this day, the Australian War Memorial will be hosting two ceremonies of national significance to commemorate the service and sacrifice of those who have served Australia during periods of war and peace.
+This year Saturday 25 April 2015 marks the 100th anniversary of landing of Anzac troops at Gallipoli.
+On this day the Australian War Memorial will be hosting two ceremonies of national significance to commemorate the courage and sacrifice of those who have served Australia during periods of war and peace.

-The Dawn Service observed on Anzac Day has its origins in a military routine which is still followed by the Australian Army today.
-During battle, the half-light of dawn was one of the most favoured times for an attack.
+It is often suggested that the Dawn Service observed on Anzac Day has its origins in a military routine still followed by the Australian Army.
+The half-light of dawn was one of the times most favoured for launching an attack.
 Soldiers in defensive positions were woken in the dark before dawn, so by the time first light crept across the battlefield they were awake, alert, and manning their weapons; this is still known as the “stand-to”.
-As dusk is equally favourable for attacks, the stand-to was repeated at sunset.
+As dusk is equally favourable for battle, the stand-to was repeated at sunset.

 After the First World War, returned soldiers sought the comradeship they had felt in those quiet, peaceful moments before dawn.
-A dawn vigil, recalling the wartime front line practice of the dawn ‘stand-to’, became the basis of a form of commemoration in several places after the war.
-There are claims that a dawn requiem mass was held at Albany in 1918, and a wreath laying and commemoration took place at dawn in Toowoomba the following year.
-In 1927 a group of returned men, returning from an Anzac function held the night before, came upon an elderly woman laying flowers at the as yet unfinished Sydney Cenotaph.
+A dawn vigil became the basis for commemoration in several places after the war.
+It is difficult to say when the first dawn services were held, as many were instigated by veterans, clergymen, and civilians from all over the country.
+A dawn requiem mass was held at Albany as early as 1918, and a wreathlaying and commemoration took place at dawn in Toowoomba the following year.
+In 1927 a group of returned men returning from an Anzac Day function held the night before came upon an elderly woman laying flowers at the as yet unfinished Sydney Cenotaph at dawn.
 Joining her in this private remembrance, the men later resolved to institute a dawn service the following year.
-Thus in 1928 150 people gathered at the Cenotaph to for a wreath laying and two minutes silence.
+Thus, 150 people gathered at the Cenotaph in 1928 for a wreathlaying and two minutes’ silence.
 This is generally regarded as the beginning of organised dawn services.
-Over the years the ceremonies have developed into their modern form and also seen an increased association with the dawn landings on 25 April 1915.
+Over the years the ceremonies have developed into their modern form and have also seen an increased association with the dawn landings of 25 April 1915.

-The Dawn Service is a standing ceremony conducted in the dark prior to sunrise and accordingly the weather is likely to be cold.
+The Dawn Service is a standing ceremony conducted in the dark prior to sunrise; accordingly, the weather is likely to be cold.

-We ask all visitors to be aware of their surroundings as the site is uneven ground and may be icy or slippery in the early hours of the morning.
-We therefore advise caution when entering the Memorial grounds or seating and when moving around the site, particularly with the high volume of crowd in attendance.
+We ask all visitors to be aware of their surroundings as the grounds can be uneven and may be icy or slippery in the early hours of the morning.
+We therefore advise caution when entering the Memorial grounds or seating and when moving around the site, particularly with the size of the crowd in attendance.

 - A significant number of visitors are expected.